 St. Lawrence Dentistry can offer treatment fully asleep for those patients with more severe dental phobias.
 Since 2005 we have been licensed by the Royal College of Dental Surgeons of Ontario to provide dental anesthesia services.
 A team of Board Certified Medical Anesthesiologists provides anesthetic services at our Mississauga office.
 Sometimes we can divide your dental treatment into both awake and asleep.
 In other words, some more comfortable treatments to sit through like dental exams, x-rays, and fillings can be done awake, and then more involved procedures like wisdom teeth removals or dental implants can be done asleep.
 The advantage of this approach, if possible, is it will limit the amount of general anesthetic time, which means less cost from the independent anesthesiologist.

-To learn more about dentistry asleep at St. Lawrence Dentistry please visit us here:
+Learn more about dentistry asleep at St. Lawrence Dentistry please here

 Sometimes relaxation and visualization the night before your dental appointment can help.
 Visualization techniques before your dental work can mentally prepare you for a positive experience.
 While you relax the night before, you want to imagine your whole dental visit the next day from start to finish.
 The imagery in your mind should be of you feeling at ease, unfazed by the dentistry, and feeling just fine.
 Sometimes, a small Ativan dose the night before can enhance the relaxation while doing the imagery preparation.
 Dr. Hawryluk has found relaxation apps like Calm can help put you in a tranquil state both before and during your appointment.
 Calm is a great app to use every day as it has interesting short stories that can help you sleep and unwind from your day.

 If you would like more information on ‘Calm’ please follow this link